7 Prague tourist activities locals hate—and what to do instead

 Trdelník in Prague.
 Photo: Shutterstock by LALS STOCK

 Ah, trdelník—a sweet treat that sometimes turns conversations sour.
-If you’re a Prague resident, you may have been witness to several (often intense) debates on the true origin of this dessert.
-This is often unbeknownst to unaware Prague visitors, who see the sweet dessert dotted around the capital’s vendors and assume it is a Czech dessert and don’t hesitate to share it on social media.
+If you’re a Prague resident, you're likely to have participated in heated debates on the true origin of this ubiquitous pastry.
+Prague visitors often assume trdlo is of Czech origin and don’t hesitate to share it on social media as such.
 They are eating no Czech food, though.

-Several celebrities and high-profile figures have wrongly typified trdelník as a Czech dessert: one example is U.S. Ambassador to Czechia Bijan Sabet, who made the “serious” error in his opening few weeks on the job.
+Several celebrities and high-profile figures have wrongly typified trdelník as Czech fare: U.S. Ambassador to Czechia Bijan Sabet, made the “serious” error in his opening few weeks on the job.
 Recently, the BBC even got involved in the debate, telling its readers that the dessert traces back to early modern Romania, Hungary, or Slovakia—but definitely not Czechia.

 What to do instead:

-Prague has plenty of places where you can experience proper Czech pastries and baked goods, including Czech classics like koláč and a host of other mouthwatering desserts, such as větrník (a Czech-style profiterole).
+Prague has plenty of places where you can try proper Czech pastries and baked goods, including Czech classics like koláč and a host of other mouthwatering desserts, such as větrník (a Czech-style profiterole).

 Beer bikes